 A legal stories tree

 None of which, to readers of this blog, is news.
 But The Sun is nevertheless to be congratulated on pursuing a scandal that the broadsheets have hitherto seen fit to ignore.

 Today, the CPS found time and resources to publish a response.
 Describing the original article as “misleading” and “ridiculous”, it took issue with various facets including suggestions that prosecutors deal with 160 cases at a time (the average per lawyer is 79, the CPS retorts), and that two lawyers can cover as many as 16 courts.
 By way of final fanfare, we were assured that “Our record of delivering justice for the public speaks for itself”.
 In other words, the take-home message ran, it’s a happy and well-oiled crew manning HMS CPS.

 No doubt the Sun on Sunday has sufficient material from its sources to respond itself.
 But just to add a dash of balance into the mix, I would respectfully submit the following anecdotes for consideration:

 I appreciate the difficulties that Alison Saunders as Director of Public Prosecutions faces in remaining politically neutral.
-I do not expect to see her travelling to Jeremy Corbyn rallies (in a female-only carriage, natch) publicly denouncing the financial rape of her department.
-But if she is unable to publicly speak the truth about the funding crisis in the CPS, she could at least do the public the service of not publishing Pravda-style vignettes seeking to minimise and delegitimise valid criticism of the remorseless chaos that is the prosecutorial system.
+I do not expect to see her travelling to Jeremy Corbyn rallies publicly denouncing the financial pillaging of her department.
+But if she is unable to publicly speak the truth about the funding crisis in the CPS, she could at least do the public the service of not publishing Pravda-style vignettes seeking to minimise and delegitimise valid criticism.